Genital herpes, pregnancy and childbirth

-Having herpes simplex does not affect fertility or the ability to conceive.
+Having genital herpes does not affect fertility or the ability to get pregnant.
 Talk to your doctor about taking antiviral tablets if you need to prevent outbreaks when you want to conceive.
 This is safe.

 A primary infection at this time will not affect the baby or cause a miscarriage.
 It used to be thought that there might be an increased risk of miscarriage if the mother caught genital herpes in the first three months.
 Now we know there is no evidence for this at all.
 A primary infection will not cause miscarriage.

 Having outbreaks during pregnancy is normal.
 These will not harm the baby.
 Some women have more outbreaks during pregnancy.
 You may choose to take aciclovir 400 mg three times daily from 36th week of pregnancy to ensure you don’t have an outbreak at term.

 If you have caught genital herpes before becoming pregnant you can give birth normally.
 This is stated in the 2014 Guidelines for herpes simplex and childbirth from the Royal College of Obstetrics and Gynaecology together with the British Association for Sexual Health and HIV.
 If you wish, you can take aciclovir 400 mg three times daily from 36 weeks on, to ensure you don’t have an outbreak during the birth.

 Towards the end of pregnancy, babies in the womb receive antibodies to all the infections that their mothers have previously caught.
 These antibodies protect the baby from catching these viruses during childbirth and afterwards, longer when the mother breast feeds.
 After that, this protection fades away.

 - If the mother has a first infection during the last few months of pregnancy because there may not be time for the baby to acquire antibodies from the mother before the birth.
 Taking aciclovir 400 mg three times daily will probably be prescribed by your obstetrician and may prevent the need for a C-section.